needle-mirror/com.unity.entities/Documentation~/upgrade-guide.md

    }
 ```

 The following code shows the difference between using `ITriggerEventJob` with `JobComponentSystem` or `SystemBase`.
-The  `SystemBase` example is useful for working with the 0.5 Entities package.

 **JobComponentSystem example:**